zhoujj2013/lncfuntk/README.md

 3. Potential miRNA binding profile (miRNA.binding.potential.bed, from Ago CLIP-seq analysis);
 3. a list of express miRNA (MirRNA_expr_refseq.lst).

-These files should be prepared in a directory as follow:
+These files should be prepared in a similar directory as used for demo:

 ```
 ./